xanderex-sid/GSoC_DeepLense/README.md

 ## Common Test: Multi-class Classification

-The notebook in `common_test` demonstrates a simple image classification task using a convolutional neural network (Transfer Learning).
+The <a href="https://github.com/xanderex-sid/GSoC_DeepLense/blob/main/common_test/gsoc-commontask-deeplense.ipynb">notebook</a> in `common_test` demonstrates a simple image classification task using a convolutional neural network (Transfer Learning).
 The dataset used in this notebook is the one provided for common test, which is a collection of strong lensing image.
 The notebook includes all the necessary code to load the dataset, preprocess the images, define the CNN model, train the model, and evaluate its performance.

 #### Results on various Models: